up202100688/Wishing-Plan/README.md

   - For now you will need to setup a provider to be able to sign in locally; however, we are looking into simplifying the process by implementing Mock users/providers.
 - Install dependencies `yarn install` or just `yarn`
 - Start the database `docker-compose up -d`
-- Run `yarn db-push` to migrate the database
+- Run `yarn db:push` to migrate the database
-- Run `yarn db-seed` to seed the database with test data
+- Run `yarn db:seed` to seed the database with test data
 - Run the development server `yarn dev`

 ## [Project Board](https://github.com/users/Andreasgdp/projects/2/views/1)